-All Family First branches and the call center will be closed Thursday, Nov.
-28 for Thanksgiving and closing at 3:00 pm on Friday, Nov.
-29.
+All Family First branches and the call center will be closed on Monday, January 20 for Martin Luther King Jr. Day.

 All accounts are subject to Family First of NY Federal Credit Union’s Fee Schedule of service charges which are incorporated into this Agreement and Truth-in-Savings Disclosure by reference.

 This disclosure is intended to provide you with information about one or more accounts offered by the Family First of NY Federal Credit Union (the “Credit Union”).
 It contains rules which govern your account(s) with us.
 Please read this disclosure carefully as you are entering into a binding agreement with the Credit Union.
 If you sign an Account Agreement Card and use your account after you receive this disclosure it means you understand and agree to these rules.
 Much of our relationship with our members is governed by our bylaws and by state and federal law, both of which may change from time to time.
 The Credit Union may make changes to this agreement at any time.
 You will receive written notice of any changes to the extent required by law.
 If you have any questions, please contact a Member Service Representative.